 3. Income potential

-FREE Guide: Expand your earning potential with our 2018 Real Estate Agent Income Guide.
+FREE Guide: Expand your earning potential with our free Real Estate Agent Income Guide.

 4. Being their own boss

 Not having to answer to anyone else can be freeing for many workers.
 In our survey, 74% of respondents said this was important to their job satisfaction.
 When you work in real estate you’re in business for yourself.
 You make decisions on how to operate your business, when to work and what clients and vendors you’ll work with.

 5. The on-the-go work environment